NOTE FOR PARENTS

 IPSL programs, which unite study abroad with volunteer service, build upon students' desire not just to see the world, but act in it for the good of others.
 The programs provide students with cultural immersion, in-depth understanding of cultural and global issues, and an opportunity to make a difference in local communities around the world.
 Parents of previous students have told us time and time again how proud they are of the work their now-adult children have done in IPSL programs, the knowledge they acquired, the skills they developed, and the values they have chosen to govern their lives.

 You, as parents, play a vital support role for your student both before, during and after their experience abroad.
 There are many resources that can help you understand the many changes your students will go through and to help you support them.
 Students typically undergo distinct stages of adjustment both upon what we call "entry" to the new culture and "re-entry" back to their home culture.
-The information on the Idealist.org website will be helpful to you.
-Also, the booklet "How to Learn and Serve Abroad Effectively" that was written by IPSL students and has been furnished to your student is full of information.
+The information on the Idealist.org website will be helpful to you as well as the booklet, "Know Before You Go," which has been furnished to your student.

 Communication: Helpful Hints

 Advice about communicating with your student while abroad is numerous.
 While IPSL does not presume to dictate the parent/child relationship, there are some guidelines to keep in mind to facilitate your child's adjustment to his or her new culture and living situation; the more they can do this, the more successful they will be.